-- Phase development projects to the maximum extent practicable and take into account seasonal work limits in order to prevent soil erosion and, to reduce to the maximum extent practicable, the transport of sediment from the site during construction.
-Revegetation of exposed areas and maintenance of that vegetation shall be an integral part of the clearing activities for any phase. - Clearing and grading activities for developments are permitted only if conducted pursuant to an approved site development plan (e.g., subdivision approval) that establishes permitted areas of clearing, grading, cutting, and filling.
+- Phase development projects where feasible in order to prevent soil erosion and, the transport of sediment from the site during construction.
+Revegetation of exposed areas and maintenance of that vegetation shall be an integral part of the clearing activities for any phase. - Clearing and grading activities for developments shall be permitted only if conducted pursuant to an approved site development plan (e.g., subdivision approval) that establishes permitted areas of clearing, grading, cutting, and filling.
 When establishing these permitted clearing and grading areas, minimize the removal of existing trees and the disturbance/compaction of native soils except as needed for building purposes.
 Delineate the permitted clearing and grading areas and any other areas required to preserve critical or sensitive areas, buffers, native growth protection easements, or tree retention areas as may be required by the County, on the site plans and the development site.